 This part of Mitcham Common is known as the Gunsite because anti-aircraft batteries were sited here during the Second World War.

 - At the end of the path cross over the railway on a substantial footbridge.
-On the far side do not take the obvious tree-lined path heading E but turn right past metal barriers onto a permissive path along the western edge of Beddington Farmlands, parallel to the railway.
+On the far side do not take the obvious tree-lined path heading E but turn right past metal barriers onto a long permissive path on the western boundary of Beddington Farmlands, parallel to the railway.

-- In 600m the path veers left and right where a path joins from a footbridge over the railway.
-In a further 400m it does the same, with the second path across the railway coming from Hackbridge.
+- In 600m the path veers left and right where there used to be a footbridge over the railway.
+In a further 400m it does the same, with a path across the railway coming from Hackbridge.

 - If starting from Hackbridge station turn right onto the A237, go up to a mini-roundabout and turn right into Furlong Close.
 Where this private road bends left, keep ahead on a path going up a slope and over the railway.
-At the bottom of the slope on the far side turn right onto the perimeter path to join the walk.
+At the bottom of the slope turn right onto the boundary path to join the walk.

-- At this spot there are good views of the new reserve's Northern Lake and Southern Lake.
-The final 500m along the perimeter path is alongside Southern Lake, with Hackbridge station off to the right.
+- On the final 500m of this permissive path there are good views of the Southern Lake, with Hackbridge station off to the right.
 Go out past metal barriers into a belt of trees on the boundary of Beddington Park.

 This open space was once part of the deer park attached to Carew Manor.
 Its large estate originally extended as far north as Mitcham Common but was gradually sold off as the family's fortunes declined.

 - Turn left along the edge of the park, either on the tarmac path or a woodland path through the belt of trees.
 If you take the latter you will need to join the tarmac path where it swings right after 250m.